 - Osseous surgery: Also known as pocket-depth reduction, this procedure addresses pockets that are too deep to clean through typical personal hygiene practices and teeth cleaning services.
 Osseous surgery reduces pocket depth in order to prevent bacteria from collecting and any further bone and tissue loss.

-- Gum tissue grafting: This procedure focuses on covering your teeth’s exposed roots and protecting them from decay.
+- Gum tissue grafting: This procedure focuses on covering the exposed roots and protecting them from decay.
 This helps to reduce sensitivity, as well as enhances the aesthetics of your smile.

 - Bone grafts: These recreate the bone support around your teeth that have been lost due to periodontitis.
 Bone grafting is also commonly used for ridge augmentation by periodontists, which halts bone deterioration after tooth loss and restores a natural jaw contour.